SimonMoynihan33/Level-Lounge/TESTING.md

 - Fix: Define as user instead of author to keep consistency with other models.

 ### Bug 04
-- Issue - Three commits with same changes.
+- Issue: Three commits with same name and minute changes.
 Commits ` c93ac1d`, `0a5d8ef` and `d5c30f7` are all the same commits.
 This is because I added posts.json to my gitignore file, but it still pushed to github.
 All three of these commits were futile attempts at deleting the previous one, and updating it so that posts.json was no longer being pushed to Github.
 After realising this did not work and I could not delete these commits, I searched online for solutions.
+This was a lesson learned in that you cannot, to my knowledge, delete commits and not to try to re-do a previous commit logged.
-- Cause - Wrong filepath for posts.json.
+- Cause: Wrong filepath for posts.json.
-- Fix - After alot of searching online and speaking to some developers on stackoverflow, the solution I found was:
+- Fix: After alot of searching online and speaking to some developers on stackoverflow, the solution I found was:
   1. Fix filepath in .gitignore
   2. Force Git to stop tracking the file with the command `git rm --cached level_lounge/fixtures/posts.json`
   3. Commit changes